 Because of its convenient location, many tour operators combine a visit to the Roman Forum or the Coliseum with a visit to the Domus Aurea.
 The ruins are also surrounded by a park where you can picnic or take a walk.

-Here is an overview of all the attractions that are near the Domus Aurea.
+Here is an overview of all the attractions that are near Domus Aurea.

-From the Domus Aurea, it’s only a 10-minute walk to the Roman Forum.
+From the Domus Aurea, it’s only a 8-minute walk to the Roman Forum (550 m).

-It’s only a 15-minute walk to the hill.
-The Palatine Museum, located on the Palatine Hill, is exactly 1 kilometer from Nero’s Golden House.
+Palatine Hill is only a 15-minute walk from the Domus Aurea (950 m).
+The Palatine Museum is exactly 1 kilometer from Nero’s Golden House.

 Arch of Constantine

 Among the three Arches of Triumph that still exist in Rome, this is the best-preserved one.
-It was built in the early fourth century to commemorate the victory of Constantine I at the Battle of Milvian Bridge in 312 A.D.
+The striking monument was built in the early fourth century to commemorate the victory of Constantine I at the Battle of Milvian Bridge in 312 AD.

-The Arch of Constantine is located next to the Colosseum and just 700 meters from the Domus Aurea.
+The Arch of Constantine is located next to the Colosseum and just 700 meters from the Domus Aurea (an 8-minute walk).

-The entrance to the Imperial Forums is 2 km northwest of the Colosseum (a 25-minute walk).
+The entrance to the Imperial Fora is 1 km northwest of the Domus Aurea (a 15-minute walk).

-This is the largest sports stadium in history.
 Most of the building is underground and there’s not much left to see above ground.
 However, through a virtual reality tour, you can discover what the circus used to look like.
+It’s definitely worth a visit.

 The entrance to the Circus Maximus is located 700 m south of the Colosseum.
-From the Domus Aurea it’s only a 15-minute walk away (1.5 km).
+From the Domus Aurea it’s a 20-minute walk away (1.6 km).

 From the Domus Aurea, it’s a 10-minute walk through the Oppio Park until you pass Piazza Colosseo and see the ruins of the Ludus Magnus.